Flexible signal denoising via flexible empirical Bayes shrinkage: Methods

-We consider estimating a ``spatially-structured" mean $\bmu=(\mu_1,\dots,\mu_T)$ (and perhaps also the corresponding variance $\bm{\s}=(\s_1^2,\dots,\s_T^2)$), from observations $\bY = (Y_1,\dots,Y_T)$, where $t=1,\dots,T$ indexes location in a one-dimensional space, such as time, or, as in our example later, location along the genome.
-By ``spatially-structured" we mean that $\mu_t$ will often be similar to $\mu_t'$ for small $|t-t'|$, though we do not rule out occasional abrupt changes in $\mu_t$.

-The best studied version of this problem is the homoskedastic Gaussian case; that is, the $Y_t$ have Gaussian noise and constant variance.
-Here we consider the more general case of Gaussian data with spatially-structured mean {\it and} spatially-structured (possibly non-constant) variance, and our methods provide estimates for both the mean and variance.
-We also consider denoising Poisson data (where the variance depends on the mean, so a spatially-structured mean implies spatially-structured variance).
+Here, we extend the ideas from \citet{Johnstone2005Empirical} for the homoskedastic Gaussian case and apply them to more general signal denoising problems.
+First, we consider Gaussian data with spatially structured mean {\it and} spatially structured variance (Section~\ref{sec:het-gaussian-data}).
+In this setting, our methods provide estimates for both the mean and variance.
+Second, we consider denoising Poisson data (Section~\ref{sec:poisson-data}).
+In this setting, the variance depends on the mean, so a spatially structured mean implies spatially structured variance.
+Both settings require shrinkage methods that can deal with heteroskedastic errors; we use the \ash{} method from \citet{stephens2017false}.
+We call these methods \mysmash{}, an abbreviation of ``SMoothing by Adaptive SHrinkage.''

-In both cases we make use of ``multi-scale" denoising methods, which essentially involve i) transforming the data using a multi-scale transform; ii) performing shrinkage estimation with \ash{} in the transformed space; and iii) inverting the multi-scale transformation to obtain estimates in the original space.
-This strategy exploits the fact that a multi-scale transform will map smooth signals in the original space to sparse signals in the transformed space.
-Thus performing shrinkage in the transformed space induces smoothness in the original space.